 Gina Nickels-Nelson is a licensed family nurse practitioner providing primary care to children and adolescents.
-After receiving her undergraduate nursing degree from Northern Michigan University, she earned her M.S. in nursing at the University of Rochester.
-She has specialized in pediatric emergency and wellness care.
+After receiving her undergraduate nursing degree from Northern Michigan University, she earned her M.S. in nursing at the University of Rochester and her Doctor of Nursing Practice at The University of Texas at Tyler.
+She has specialized in pediatric emergency, asthma, and wellness care.

 A native of Dublin, Ireland, Dr. O’Loughlin earned a bachelor of arts in medicinal chemistry at Trinity College, Dublin and attended medical school at the Royal College of Surgeons.
 She completed her pediatric residency at Baystate Medical Center and has been providing pediatric care in Berkshire County since 2014.
 Her medical interests include early childhood development and adolescent medicine, and she is a strong breastfeeding advocate.

-Molly Rivest brings to CHP her passion for patient care as well as a specialty in women’s and adolescent health.
+Dr. Molly Rivest brings to CHP her passion for patient care as well as a specialty in women’s and adolescent health.
 She earned a B.A. in physics with a minor in engineering from Smith College, and completed her Doctor of Nursing Practice at the University of Massachusetts Graduate School of Nursing.
 She worked as a family nurse practitioner for UMass-Hahnemann Family Health Center before joining CHP.
 Her clinical interests include the full spectrum of women’s health.
-She looks forward to expanding contraception access and enhancing sexual health awareness.

 Caitlin Roberts is a family nurse practitioner providing primary care to older teens and adults.
 After receiving her undergraduate degree from Carleton College, she earned her B.S. and M.S. in nursing at Northeastern University.
 Ms. Roberts’ clinical interests include preventative care and wellness, in addition to diagnosis and management of acute and chronic illness.